Two women of color will compete to become Boston’s next mayor, marking historic shift

 On Wednesday morning, one of the fault lines in the upcoming race was already evident.
 As Wu greeted commuters in Boston’s Jamaica Plain neighborhood, she spoke about the need to “tackle big, bold challenges” and not “just nibble around the edges of the status quo.”
 Essaibi George later countered Wu’s comment, telling reporters that many of Wu’s plans are “very unrealistic.”
 The two women — who serve together on the City Council — later shared a hug ahead of a meeting of the panel.

-Dan Rosenzweig-Ziff in Boston contributed reporting.
+Dan Rosenzweig-Ziff in Boston contributed to this report.